cabforum/servercert/docs/EVG.md

 ## 6.3  Other aspects of key pair management
 ### 6.3.1  Public key archival
 ### 6.3.2  Certificate operational periods and key pair usage periods
+The Validity Period for an EV Certificate SHALL NOT exceed 398 days.

+It is RECOMMENDED that EV Subscriber Certificates have a Maximum Validity Period of twelve months.
 ## 6.4  Activation data
 ### 6.4.1  Activation data generation and installation
 ### 6.4.2  Activation data protection